cvanini/ntfsstratigraphy/README.md

-# [Ongoing project] Forensic-Tools
+# ntfs_stratigraphy

 ### Description
-Module suite specifically created for a master thesis on NTFS digital stratigraphy.

 Forensic-tools is formed of several scripts that parse some of the major system file of NTFS ($Boot, $Bitmap and $MFT).

-### Module MFT
-$MFT parser.

-Arguments :
-- f :
-- c :
-- j :

-Usage : python MFT.py -f *file*
+It uses the Sleuth Kit library created by Brian Carrier (Windows version) in order to extract the system files to be parsed from either an image file or a live volume.

+The use of this library is as follows - for example to extract the $MFT from a live volume named D:

+     <library_path>\icat.exe \\.\D: 0 > <destination_path>\$MFT

+Note that on some volumes, the extraction has to be made on Safe Mode (otherwise the $MFT is filled with unwanted zeros).
+To parse an image file you have to specify the offset of the start of the volume (which can be found with the .\mmls.exe command).

-### Module bitmap
+### Parser module
+This module contains several scripts that can be used independently (specifically the parsers) if desired.

+#### MFT.py
+The MFT.py script is a MFT parser that focuses on some specific and useful attributes ($STANDARD_INFORMATION, $DATA and $FILE_NAME).
+Some attributes are not parsed for now [to be completed].
+Extracted information can be saved on both json (by default) or csv format.
+The json format saves every information while the csv one focuses only on information that are useful to perform digital stratigraphy.

 Usage :

-### Module boot
-The script saves a boot.txt file in the specified output directory containing the information extracted from the $boot file given.
+    python MFT.py -f <$MFT_file> -o <output_directory> -c

+Optional arguments :
+- c : save information in csv format.
+If not specified, information are saved in json format.
+- p : if specified, reconstruct file paths on the volume.
+Note : is really time consuming when parsing large volumes.

+#### bitmap.py
+The bitmap.py script is a bitmap parser

+Usage :

+    python bitmap.py -f <$Bitmap_file> -o <output_directory> -c

+Optional arguments :
+- c : save information in csv format.

+#### boot.py
+The boot.py script is a boot parser that save volume information on a text format (when used with process.py).
+Boot information can be saved independently on a csv file, if specified.

+Usage :

-Usage : python .\boot.py -f *path to $boot file* -o *output directory*
+    python boot.py -f <$Boot_file> -o <output_directory> -c

+Optional arguments :
+- c : save information in csv format.

+#### process.py

+#### main.py

 ### Module process
 ss